Ishwarya200430/PYTHON-PROJECTS/FUNNY ALEXA PROJECT/README.md

-To create a README file for your project, you'll want to include sections that provide clear instructions on what the project is, how to install the necessary dependencies, and how to use the assistant.
-Here's a sample README for your voice assistant project:

----

-# Romantic Alexa: Your Voice-Activated Assistant
+# Alexa: Your Voice-Activated Assistant

+#CREATED BY: KUNDURU ISHWARYA

 ## Overview